geocolumbus/prismjs-webjar-example/README.md

 ## Cons

 * The webjar does not work - it references buggy code.
-I've [submitted two issues to the webjar Github Repository](https://github.com/webjars/syntaxhighlighter/issues) so hopefully it will get addressed.
+I've [submitted two issues to the webjar Github Repository](https://github.com/webjars/syntaxhighlighter/issues) (and they already fixed one) so hopefully it will get addressed.
 In the meantime, we have to add all the javascript files to our project.
 * Does not offer a plain text mode for easy copying like some syntax highlighters do.